Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

-The only insulin syringes I can find online with a needle are for sale only as a full box, and you do not need to buy 100, really you only need 1.
-There are larger syringes for sale with needles but you cannot use a large syringe to dose a dog.
+The only insulin syringes I can find online with a needle are for sale only as a full box, and you do not need to buy 100.
+You really only need one.
+There are larger syringes for sale with needles, but you cannot use a large syringe to dose a dog.
 I would recommend you try to buy a single insulin syringe with a needle from a local pharmacy.
 It would be cheaper and more accurate.
-Since the insulin syringe does not need to be sterile so you can reuse it.
-I keep mine in the refrigerator next to my ivermectin but I do not have children at my house so do not need to worry about the syringe in the refrigerator.
-If you need to be concerned please keep it out of reach of children.
+Since the insulin syringe does not need to be sterile, you can reuse it.
+I keep mine in the refrigerator next to my ivermectin.
+I do not have children at my house, so I do not need to worry about the syringe in the refrigerator.
+If you need to be concerned, please keep it out of reach of children.

-On another site I read recently the writer was concerned about the high dose of ivermectin when preventing heartworm for small dogs and recommended making up a 30:1 dilution using propylene glycol.
-At this dilution rate 0.1cc contains only 333 micrograms of ivermectin so it is easy to dose a small dog at 0.1 cc per ten pounds.
+If you have a small dog, the ivermectin available for cattle is much too concentrated.
+There are several options to make it more diluted.
+You can make up a 30:1 dilution using propylene glycol.
+At this dilution rate, 0.1cc contains only 333 micrograms of ivermectin, so it is easy to dose a small dog at 0.1 cc per 10 pounds.
 The site recommends mixing 0.1 cc of ivermectin 1% with 3 cc of propylene glycol.

-The other option is to use the 0.08% ivermectin for sheep so I have included an Amazon capsule with that product.
-An 8 ounce bottle is enough to treat a one-hundred pound dog hundreds of times so if you have smaller volumes available, or want to divide up a bottle with your neighbor, it will not be any more expensive than the product marketed for cattle.
-I do not have it available here but another site said that there was a two year expiration date, so even if you had to buy a bottle by yourself it would only cost about $15 per year.
+The other option is to use the 0.08% ivermectin drench for sheep.
+It is the same product I use for my large dogs.
+An eight-ounce bottle is enough to treat a 100-pound dog hundreds of times.
+If you have smaller volumes available, or want to divide up a bottle with your neighbor, it will not be any more expensive than the product marketed for cattle.
+There is a two-year expiration date, so even if you had to buy a bottle by yourself, it would only cost about $15 per year.

 up to 12 pounds

-Since you are using such a small amount of this drug you could even double the dose and still only use a tiny amount.
+Since you are using such a small amount of this drug, you could even double the dose and still only use a tiny amount.
 There is a comment in the advertisement about this cattle ivermectin being dangerous for dogs.
-If it is given as an overdose it will be dangerous.
+If it is given as an overdose, it will be dangerous.
 Ivermectin is used at a much higher dose when treating demodectic mange (0.3-0.6 mg/kg) and for a long time, an average of 3-8 months.
 It is quite safe even at those levels.